mikespub-org/epub-loader/README.md

 ## Description

-epub-loader is a utility package for ebooks.
-It can be used as a stand-alone project or included in your own PHP application
+EPub Loader is a utility package for ebooks.
+It can be used as a stand-alone project or included in your own PHP application.

+It supports multiple databases defined by name, database path and epub path where its ebooks are located.
+You can create new Calibre-compatible databases with EPub Loader, or use existing Calibre databases from elsewhere.

+Main features are:

+- Import:
-- CalibreDbLoader class allows create Calibre databases and add ebooks
+  - create Calibre database with available ebooks
-- BookExport class allows to export ebooks metadata in csv files
+  - import CSV records into new Calibre database
+  - import JSON files from Lookup into new Calibre database
+- Export:
+  - export CSV records from Calibre database
+- Lookup:
-- WikiDataMatch class allows to match ebooks and authors with Wikidata
+  - match ebooks and authors with WikiData
-- GoogleBooksMatch class allows to match ebooks and authors with Google Books
+  - match ebooks and authors with Google Books
+  - match ebooks and authors with OpenLibrary
-- OpenLibraryMatch class allows to match ebooks and authors with Open Library
+  - match ebooks and authors with GoodReads
+- Extra:
-- The app directory contains samples and allows to run actions
+  - run extra actions defined in the app directory

 ## Installation (stand-alone)